 Promote quarterly or annual meetings between building operations staff and vendors to ensure everything is operating as expected.

 Encourage building persistence into automation, such as setting up the BAS to give an error message when a setpoint is altered.

+Encourage use of FDD which can notify operators of performance issues quickly and more accurately, increasing the likelihood that issues are fixed at the root cause rather than simply overridden.

 Impact of COVID-19 on RCx Persistence